brightcove/brightcove-player-sdk-ios/README.md

 - AirPlay and PiP depend on the playerView configuration
   - the AirPlay icon depends on the content (video/audio-only)
   - PiP is not allowed for audio-only content

+## Interactivity

+Support for Interactivity is integrated into the core _BrightcovePlayerSDK_ framework.
+For full details about using Interactivity with the Brightcove Native Player SDK, refer to the [Interactivity guide](Interactivity.md).

 ## Frequently Asked Questions